Mobile World Congress (MWC) 2020 canceled – here’s what to do instead

 Just as we would have done at the MWC in Barcelona, our MVC will showcase demos of our advanced network intelligence solutions for CSPs, as well as Security as a Service solutions that telecom operators can offer to their consumer and small business customers.

-We plan to start our virtual demo tour with our Allot Smart solutions, which use NFV-compliant inline DPI technology to generate actionable intelligence that enables operators to optimize, innovate, and capitalize on every service opportunity.
+We plan to start our virtual demo tour with our Allot Smart solutions, which use NFV-compliant inline DPI technology to generate the actionable intelligence that enables operators to optimize, innovate, and capitalize on every service opportunity.

 Traffic Visibility and QoE